-We note the recommendation that a full Habitat Regulations Assessment Screening is undertaken due to proximity to the River Wye Special Area of Conservation (SAC).
+We note the recommendation that a full Habitat Regulations Assessment Screening is undertaken due to proximity to the River Wye Special Area of Conservation (SAC), Downton Gorge SAC and the River Clun SAC.

 We would be happy to comment further should the need arise but if in the meantime you have any queries please do not hesitate to contact us.